A change in rainfall

 Times are hard and we are trying to adapt, but it is very hard to hold on for many of us.
 I know today that my situation is better than many other families who do not have support.”

-HI supports families affected by climate change
+Humanity & Inclusion supports families affected by climate change

 “For two years now, I have been receiving financial support from HI, which is enough to cover my family’s food needs,” Fadimata says.
-“I have a smile on my face because I am relieved from having to borrow, beg or go into debt to feed by family.
+“I have a smile on my face because I am relieved from having to borrow, beg or go into debt to feed my family.
 I have also been able to buy some garden supplies to cultivate my millet field and harvest the vegetables my daughter sells at the market.
 Without this project, many households would be starving.
 Today, I am able to meet the needs of my family and am gradually returning to a normal life.”